sandstorm-io/sandstorm/docs/administering/faq.md

 Not yet, and there is currently no timeline on adding ARM support to Sandstorm.

 We might revisit this in a year or two, once we're happy with the Sandstorm experience on x86-64.
-You souldn't plan on ARM support existing at any particular time.
+You shouldn't plan on ARM support existing at any particular time.
 If you want Sandstorm on a small computer, we can suggest the following, though we haven't personally tried them.

 - Small desktop PCs like running 64-bit Intel CPUs, such as the [Asus Chromebox